SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - me (for wasting my time writing this and providing fixes)
 - acidanthera (for making an awesome bootloader)
 - adyrosebrigg (for help and testing USB and dimmed screen on Windows)
-- dortania (with their troubleshooting guide, I was able to fix sleep)
+- dortania (with their troubleshooting guide, I was able to fix sleep and root patches for GPU acceleration)
 - DrHurt (for supporting our ALPS Trackpad)
 - emrah7celik (for providing a guide on how to fix the glitches in macOS with pure UEFI)
 - Harvé (for suggesting to inject property in Clover)